 Spring time brings new life.
 Flowers begin to bloom.
 Leaves grow out and the world turns green.
 We shake off old man winter and finally get back outside.
+It’s also the start of allergy season.
 Our poor hounds often have even worse allergies than we do.
-Zyrtec for dogs really can really help with that.
+Since Zyrtec is so great for humans, it’s not unreasonable to wonder if there is a Zyrtec for dogs.
+Well, it turns out that the same Zyrtec that you would get over the counter is the same Zyrtec that you would give your dog.
+It really can really help them with their allergies

 Although dogs and humans have vastly different physiologies, you may be surprised to know that you actually can give Zyrtec to a dog.
-And by Zyrtec, I mean the actual product that you can buy over the counter at any pharmacy.
+The actual human product that you can buy over the counter at any pharmacy.
+Although, it’s really important to look for the exact original Zyrtec.
+There are some different versions of it that are not good for dogs.
+We’ll get into that below.

 Zyrtec is the most common brand name for the drug cetirizine.
 Other popular names are Alleroff and Select.
 It is an antihistamine.
 Dogs can safely ingest and process the drug.